Platform Players Organizers Pricing Events Live Score Blog CUE STREAM

 • Double elimination to the last 64, then single elimination

-• Final played as race to 15
+• Race lengths increased through the later stages, with the final played as race to 15

 Event visibility